Hampshire Development Centre

 The DC is for committed and enthusiastic players who want to take their hockey to the next level.
 It is not for beginners.
 Players nominated by their club or school to the HDC, should have a better than average grasp of the core skills.

 The training consists of 5 sessions (field players) followed by a match day where we'll play some inter-centre championship matches.
-GKs have 3 x 2.5h specialist GK sessions and then join the field players in their preferred centre for their last training session.
-At the match days, GKs will rotate between the varuous goals, supoorted by the GK coaches.
+GKs have 4 specialist GK sessions and then join the field players in their preferred centre for their last training session.
+At the match days, GKs will rotate between the various goals, supported by the GK coaches.

 Following the DC, coaches will select those players who are ready, for the Hampshire AC (Academy Centre - Hampshire County) assessments.